 On March 14, in the sixth-floor conference room of Donald Bren Hall, you could find astronauts chasing shooting stars, blobs navigating through volcanoes and time travelers walking through a bear-infested countryside.
-And this was just part of the fun of the 2018 showcase for the Capstone Game Project course, taught by Informatics Professor Josh Tanenbaum.
+And this was just part of the fun of the 2018 showcase for the Capstone Game Project course, taught by Informatics Professor Theresa Jean Tanenbaum.
 The two-quarter class, offered as part of the Computer Game Science major, culminated in this presentation of nine new adventurous games.

 “There was a great, playful energy in the room,” says Tanenbaum, who was pleased that the crowd of 125 people included UCI alumni.
 “It was exciting to see previous capstone students return who had gone on to get jobs in the games industry.
 A few of them brought their bosses along to show off their alma mater.”